LiamD88/milestone-project-1-eminem/TESTING.md

 2. Carousels At Top

     * I had a lot of issues trying to get the carousels to display correctly on all devices.
-Initally they displayed fine but when the next image came up the image would change in size causing a   bad user experience.
+Initially they displayed fine but when the next image came up the image would change in size causing a   bad user experience.
 On mobile devices the gaps where huge between the carousels.
 After a lot of testing on developer tools and with the different sizes I solved the problem by targeting     the carousel inner class with my own class to affect the height of the carousel.
 I then applied media queries for each device.
 Through a lot of testing in developer tools I was able to       apply 4 different media queries which allowed the carousels to display side by side with no jumps and on all devices.

 3. Tour Dates